 “Pope Francis has spoken about how the start of the pandemic reminded us that we’re all in the same boat as one global family.

-“If we’re going to avoid repeating the mistakes of the past, that’s the crucial lesson we need to take forward into 2021.”
+“If we’re going to avoid repeating the mistakes of the past, that’s the crucial lesson we need to show we've learnt in 2021.”